viccharp/viccharp.github.io/README.md

 # viccharp.github.io

 Personnal page of Victor Charpentier
-Please contact vc6 [at] princeton.edu for more information
+Please contact viccharp [at] gmail.com for more information